pascalopitz/unoffical-sonos-controller-for-linux/README.md

 ## Install via .AppImage file

 Find the latest .AppImage on the [release page](https://github.com/pascalopitz/unoffical-sonos-controller-for-linux/releases).
 You can right click it on Ubuntu, then under "Permissions" mark is as executable.
-ALternatively run:
+Alternatively run:

 ```bash
 chmod +x sonos-controller-unofficial-amd64-0.4.0-rc1.AppImage